 Keywords: diversity, regional urbanisation, urban governance,

-Barbara Pizzo is Researcher + Senior Lecturer / Research Professor in Urban and Regional Planning at the La Sapienza University of Rome.
-She works mainly in the field of Planning Theory, with a critical orientation.
-Her interests are in the processes of socio-spatial structuration, the relationships between spatial planning to socio-economic changes, politics and policies.
-She works in interdisciplinary research groups, where planning is considered together with policy analysis, urban sociology and political economy, so that keeping together the ‘How’ with the ‘Why’ of urban processes progressively became a distinct feature of her research and teaching approach.
+Barbara Pizzo is Associate Professor in Urban Planning at Sapienza University of Rome.
+She works mainly at the interface between planning theory and practice, with a critical orientation.
+Her interests are in the processes of socio-spatial structuration, the relationships between spatial planning and socio-economic changes, politics and policies.
+She works in interdisciplinary research groups and networks, where planning is considered together with policy analysis, political economy and ecology, so that keeping together the ‘How’ with the ‘Why’ of urban transformation processes progressively became a distinct feature of her research and teaching approach.

 Languages: Italian and English